Jiaxin-Lu/Jiaxin-Lu.github.io/index.md

 <br/>

+**[News]** I will join Wormpex AI Research Institute as a Research Intern advised by Dr. Gang Hua this summer.

 **[News]** Graduated!!!
 I graduated with Zhiyuan Honor Degree of Bachelor of Engineering in Computer Science and Technology.
 I also won Shanghai Excellent Graduate Award and Zhiyuan Outstanding Student Scholarship.

 **[News]** My bachelor thesis **'Machine Learning Methods on Graph Matching'** is awarded the prize of 2022 Excellent Bachelor Thesis (Top 1%) of Shanghai Jiao Tong University.

-**[News]** I will be joining UT Austin as a PhD student starting 22Fall!

 # Research Interests

 My research interests lie in the **machine learning** algorithms.
 I am particularly interested in their applications on **computer graphics** and **computer vision**.
-I am also interested in using **geometry processing** techniques to develop better machine learning algorithms.
-I am currently working on a project using geometric property to study the robustness and generalization ability of learning models.
+I am currently working on learning for 3D fracture assembly problem.
 I worked on mesh parameterization and graph matching problems during my undergraduate studies.

 # Publication

+**Jigsaw: Learning to Assemble Multiple Fractured Objects**

+Jiaxin Lu&#42;, Yifan Sun&#42;, Qixing Huang

+*In Submission, Under Review*

 **Learning Universe Model for Partial Matching Networks over Multiple Graphs**